Hu-Yuan/Map-for-Synology-Moments/README.md

 - Find photos taken in a certain place through the map quickly.
 - See where the photo was taken at a glance.
+- Support massive photos to be displayed on the map.
 - Smooth user experience.

  ## Screenshot